 This study was conducted in Ilorin, Kwara state, in North-central Nigeria.
-TOP abound in urban and semi-urban Communities where they offered services to patients.
-These included Okelele, Odota, Oko-olowo, Ganmo, Oja-Gboro, Adangba, Sango, Oke-Ose, Jimba-Oja, Aboto, Ote, Afon and Alore areas.
-Although there were no official statistics on the number of TOP available in these communities due to poor documentation by relevant authorities, Aderibigbe et al (2013) observed that traditional orthopaedic service is well utilized in the area.
+TOSP were located in Communities both urban and semi-urban in nature, where they offered services to patients.
+These communities included Okelele, Odota, Oko-olowo, Ganmo, Oja-Gboro, Adangba,

+Sango, Oke-Ose, Jimba-Oja, Aboto, Ote, Afon and Alore areas.
+Although there were no official statistics on the number of TOSP available in these communities due to poor documentation by relevant authorities, Aderibigbe et al. (2013) suggested that traditional orthopaedic service is well utilized in the area.
 Both quantitative and qualitative methods were adopted in the study.

-For the quantitative data, multi-stage sampling technique was adopted in selecting 357 patients to whom questionnaire was administered.
+The study adopted multi-stage sampling technique in selecting participants (orthopaedic patients) from the study area.
 In the first stage, all the four (4) LGAs (Ilorin west, Ilorin East, Ilorin South and Asa) constituting Ilorin in Kwara state were purposively selected.
-In the second stage, snow-balling method was used to identify TOP clinics in each cluster (LGA).
-In the third stage, systematic sampling technique was used to select respondents from each of the eighteen (18) TOP centres based on their relative size.
-Qualitative data was collected using In-depth Interview (IDI) which was conducted with purposively selected participants including 7 patients (who had received TOP treatment for a period not less than two months) and 14 practitioners (who were aged 40years and above).
+In the second stage, snow-balling method was used to identify TOSP's clinic in each cluster (LGA).
+In the third stage, probability proportional to size sampling method was used to select respondents from each of the eighteen (18) TOSP centres based on their relative size.
+Finally, simple random sampling was used to select respondents from each location.
+Quantitative data was collected using questionnaire, while qualitative data was collected using in-depth interviews and observation